Sources of Financing and Intercreditor Agreement

-A Public Private Partnership project will involve financing from various sources, in some combination of equity and debt.
+A public-private partnership (PPP) project will involve financing from various sources, in some combination of equity and debt.
 The ratios of these different contributions will depend on negotiations between the lenders and the shareholders.
 This section looks at the main sources of financing and the agreement in the financing puzzle that governs the relationship between the different investors, the intercreditor agreement.

 Project sponsors are the investors in the project company that are likely to be providing expertise and some of the services to the project company (such as construction or operations services).
 Sponsor funding is generally through equity contributions in the project company through share capital and other shareholder funds.
 Equity holds the lowest priority of the funding contributions in a project, therefore the other contributors (such as lenders) will have the right to project assets and revenues before the equity contributors can obtain any return; or, on termination or insolvency, any repayment.
 Equity contributions bear the highest risk and therefore potentially receive the highest returns.

 Equity contributors in project financed transactions might include the project participants, local investors, the host government, the grantor, other interested governments, institutional investors and bilateral or multilateral organizations.
 Equity investors will want to pay in their equity investment as late as possible in the construction period, even wholly back-ended to save costs and improve their aggregate equity return.

 Lenders will prefer front-ended or pro rata equity investment to maintain their cushion ratios on debt drawn-down.
 Lenders may want a bank or third-party payment guarantee on equity payments to be made later in the project to ensure they will be available at the time agreed.